Peter0924/CS457_Group_Project_Connect_Four/README.md

 3. **Start the Server** Start the another new terminal and run `python server.py`

 4. **Run the Test**
-   -Go back to the terminal where we activate the virtual environment -Run the test by using `pytest test.py`
+   - Go back to the terminal where we activate the virtual environment
+   - Run the test by using `pytest test.py`

 # Connect Four Game with Chat Feature